jorosoft/The-Godly-Chimpanzees/README.md

 - DONE: Used `git flow` or other **branching** workflow.
 - DONE: Used GitHub Issues
-- TODO: Upload your application in the cloud
+- TO UPDATE: Upload your application in the cloud